gerstrong/Commander-Genius/readme.txt

 The reason we call it is because this version is compiled with GNU C++ (previously GNU C) and has a different Engine.
 Some functions are now classes.
-The idea behind that is to provide a faster and more stable program.
-Features like the implementation of resolution changes was achieved through that engine.
+The idea behind that is to provide a faster, more stable program and a better code sylte.
+Features like the implementation of resolution changes was achieved through that new engine.
 Although the program itself looks very similar the skeleton of the program is very different to the one of CloneKeen.